lit/lit.dev/packages/lit-dev-content/site/docs/v3/components/decorators.md

 ```

 Note: Lit decorators only work with `"version": "2023-05"`.
 Other versions, including the formerly supported `"2018-09"`, are not supported.

-### Avoiding issues with class fields and decorators {#avoiding-issues-with-class-fields}

-Standard [class fields](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Classes/Public_class_fields) have a problematic interaction with declaring reactive properties.
-See [Avoiding issues with class fields when declaring properties](/docs/v3/components/properties/#avoiding-issues-with-class-fields) for more information.

-When using decorators, transpiler settings for Babel and TypeScript must be configured correctly as shown in the sections above for [TypeScript](#decorators-typescript) and [Babel](#decorators-babel).

 ## Decorator versions